jprichardson/node-github-download/README.md

 ### ghdownload(params, dir)

 Downloads the latest copy of the `master` branch.
+This will still work even if the Github API limit has been reached.

 - **params**: Can either be a Github URL string such as: `https://github.com/jprichardson/node-vcsurl.git`, `git@github.com:jprichardson/node-vcsurl.git`, or `git://github.com/jprichardson/node-vcsurl.git`.
 It can also be an object containing like so: `{user: 'jprichardson', repo: 'vcsurl'}`.
 - **dir**: The output directory.
 Uses the current working directory if nothing is specified.